Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Humane treatment of farm animals.

-Requirements: Producers must adhere to standards ensuring animals are free to engage in natural behaviors, have sufficient space, shelter, and gentle handling to limit stress, and have access to ample fresh water and a healthy diet without added antibiotics or hormones.
+What are the Requirements: Producers must adhere to standards ensuring animals are free to engage in natural behaviors, have sufficient space, shelter, and gentle handling to limit stress, and have access to ample fresh water and a healthy diet without added antibiotics or hormones.
 Cages, crates, and tie stalls are forbidden.

-Description: Certified Humane Raised & Handled is a certification program by Humane Farm Animal Care (HFAC) that assures consumers that meat, poultry, egg, and dairy products come from animals treated humanely from birth through slaughter.
+What does it mean: Certified Humane Raised & Handled is a certification program by Humane Farm Animal Care (HFAC) that assures consumers that meat, poultry, egg, and dairy products come from animals treated humanely from birth through slaughter.

 Link: Certified Humane